 Let me show you how to do it:

 Step 1: Make sure you have already sliced the print before using the “Pause at Height” function.
-You can do this with the slice button at the bottom left.
+You can do this with the slice button at the bottom right.

 Step 2: On Cura’s toolbar at the top, click on Extensions.
 A drop-down menu is going to come up.